ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/using_collision_monitor.md

 ## Demo Execution

 Once Collision Monitor node has been tuned and `cmd_vel` topics adjusted, Collision Monitor node is ready to run.
-For that, run Nav2 stack as written in [Getting Started](../../getting_started/index.md#getting-started):
+For that, run Nav2 stack as written in [Getting Started][getting-started]:

 ```bash
 ros2 launch nav2_bringup tb3_simulation_launch.py headless:=False